etoile/CoreObject/HACKING.md

 - Use /** @taskunit Accessing All Persistent Roots */ in @interface (put two blank lines before and two other ones after)

+- Don't use a blank line between method declarations in headers, or between property declarations in headers.

+- Add 1 blank line between properties and method declarations in headers.

 Control Flow
 ------------